CHI St. Alexius Health and University of Mary

 Standard University of Mary tuition applies to all professional courses.
 Tuition is payable to University of Mary and is subject to change without notice.
 Student expenses, in addition to tuition, include books, uniforms, shoes, a calculator and a graduation pin.
 Travel and housing expenses related to out-of-state clinical practicum are the student’s responsibility.

 Stipends and housing and food reimbursements are not provided.
-Discounted meals are available at St. Alexius Medical Center’s cafeteria.
+Discounted meals are available at CHI St. Alexius Health’s cafeteria.

 Financial aid is available through University of Mary’s financial aid office.
 For more information, call (701) 255-7500.

-In addition, St. Alexius Medical Center offers scholarship opportunities.
+In addition, CHI St. Alexius Health offers scholarship opportunities.
 The Brita Eriksen Memorial fund is an educational assistance loan for students, as is The Wilbur Heidt and Tony Niemann Memorial Scholarship.
 Scholarships are based on financial need and academic standing.
 Applications are available through the RT Program.

 Holidays and Breaks